 We took a boat from one side to the other which was a good way to see the creek and get a feel of what it used to be like.. plus it cost 1 AED/ 0.18p so we couldn’t go wrong!

 Sheikh Zayed Moque

-As you can imagine my 6 days in Dubai with my best friend were very full and busy but I wouldn’t have it any other way and we had a great girls trip in Dubai!
+As you can imagine my 1 week in Dubai i with my best friend were very full and busy but I wouldn’t have it any other way and we had a great girls trip to Dubai!